wp-plugins/bootstrap-modals/readme.txt

 License:           GPL-2.0+
 License URI:       http://www.gnu.org/licenses/gpl-2.0.txt

 This plugin adds Bootstrap v3.3.4 Modal functionality to WordPress.
-All you need to do is add the Modal HTML mark up code, a copy of this is in the readme.txt
+All you need to do is add the Modal HTML mark up code.

 == Description ==